daneroo/arctic-team/PROJECTS.md

 Pr.
 Frédéric Bouchard team from University of Sherbrooke is looking to asses permafrost degradation in the Kitigaq region, based on water sampling and erosion modeling

+## Mahahual Mangrove Research

+Latitude: 18.7170436
+Longitude: -87.7114494

+The research conducted in Mahahual, Mexico, highlights the rapid degradation of the mangrove forest and its ecosystem.
+The main causes of degradation are:
+Urbanization, Deforestation Climate Change